Inorganic Industrial Processes in Chemistry

 HPLC and GC Analysis

-High-performance liquid chromatography and gas chromatography are used to separate and identify reaction products.
+High-performance liquid chromatography (HPLC) and gas chromatography (GC) are used to separate and quantify reaction products, allowing for the determination of yields and selectivities.

 Spectroscopic Analysis

-Spectroscopic techniques, such as UV-Vis and IR spectroscopy, provide information about molecular structure and composition.
+Spectroscopic techniques, such as UV-Vis, IR, and NMR spectroscopy, provide information about molecular structure, composition, and purity of reactants and products.

 Surface Analysis

-Techniques like X-ray diffraction and electron microscopy are used to characterize the surfaces of catalysts and other process materials.
+Techniques like X-ray diffraction (XRD), scanning electron microscopy (SEM), and transmission electron microscopy (TEM) are used to characterize the surfaces of catalysts and other process materials, which are crucial in heterogeneous catalysis.

 Applications